 done

 This is a fairly basic way to do this.
 I only converted 20 images and the process was fast.
 You may want to look at how to run this with parallel processing to speed up your WebP image conversion.
 In addition, the script I used places the new WebP files in the same directory as the JPEGs.
 It’s pretty easy to sort the images in WebP format from the others, but that may not be where you want them.
-This article from Smashing Magazine gives details on how to run these conversions more efficiently.

-Serving WebP Images With the EWWW Image Optimizer Plugin
+WebP and the EWWW Image Optimizer Plugin

 EWWW Image Optimizer is a WordPress plugin designed to help load your pages faster by optimizing your images.
 The plugin has supported WebP Images since August of 2014.
 As I mentioned earlier, we’re also going to use WP Offload Media to maximize the increase in speed.